• Campground Host • Office/Clerical • Other • Tour Guide/Interpretation • Visitor Information

 Desired Skills: Must be able to perform required duties with minimal supervision after orientation, communicate effectively with diverse audiences, and present a consistently friendly and helpful attitude.
 Forest Service uniform will be provided and worn during working hours.
 Knowledge of Forest Service history and Deschutes National Forest recreation geography and policies is helpful, but not required.

 Housing: Couple or individual must be able to provide their own RV or travel trailer with its age being 2002 or newer.
 A photo of the RV may be requested prior to position offer.
-An aggregate-surfaced RV pad is provided which includes water, septic, garbage, and electric service, as well as propane or generator fuel reimbursement.
-The electric service is currently 30 amp and efforts are underway to upgrade the site to 50 amp at some point this season.
-Reimbursement for laundering uniforms is available.
-The Visitor Center, trails, a lake, and a waterfall are within walking distance of the RV pad.
-Dogs must be leashed at all times.
+An aggregate-surfaced RV pad (30’ and 40’ pads available) is provided which includes water, septic, garbage, and 30/50 amp electric service, as well as propane or generator fuel reimbursement.
+Laundry facilities on site are undergoing maintenance and are anticipated to be functional before July of 2019.
+Wireless internet is available at the visitor center grounds area and provide enough bandwidth for basic communications and search functions (no streaming or downloading).
+The Visitor Center, trails, Paulina Lake, and Paulina Falls are within walking distance of the RV pad.
+The RV pad is situated at an administrative area away from visitors and is part of a 5 pad cluster all of which may be occupied by other staff or volunteer neighbors.
+Dogs must be leashed at all times and not be prone to excessive barking.

 About the Area: Nearby towns are La Pine (18 miles/20-25 minutes), Sunriver (28 miles/30-35 minutes), and Bend (45 miles/45-50 minutes).
 La Pine has a grocery store, bank and some additional services.
 All services can be found in Bend including a major medical center.